bgopikrishna/content/blog/getting-started-with-webpack.md

 In the above code, `css-loader` will be applied first and then `style-loader`.

 1. `css-loader` - Adds support to import CSS files directly into a javascript file.
-2. `style-loader` - Used to inject the styles generated from \`css-loader into the DOM.
+2. `style-loader` - Used to inject the styles generated from \`CSS-loader into the DOM.

 ### Plugins